AsheUrban/mr-robogers/README.md

 ## Known Bugs

-* Application only changes index who's value is = 1,2, or 3.
 * UI logic is not complete and does not function.
 * No CSS styles have been customized.